MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Description**: If the name of the existing DPM database is **DPMDB**, the upgrade will fail.

 The DPM upgrade process will always rename the DPM database name to **DPMDB**.
-If the same SQL instance is used by multiple DPM servers, the subsequent upgrade of the other DPM server will fail as there is already a database with the name DPMDB.
+If the same SQL Instance is used by multiple DPM servers, the subsequent upgrade of the other DPM server will fail as there is already a database with the name DPMDB.

 **Workaround**: Rename the corresponding DPM database before you start the upgrade.